TheAlanRajendram/APR_Artist_Agency/README.md

 ## Deployment

-The site is configured for deployment to GitHub Pages using GitHub Actions.
+The site is automatically deployed to GitHub Pages using GitHub Actions.
 Here's how to set it up:

 1. Make sure your repository is public (required for GitHub Pages)
 2. Go to your repository's Settings > Pages